It’s time for men to break out of their shell and make room for friendship

 1 comment for “It’s time for men to break out of their shell and make room for friendship

-1. For well over 20 years I have been part of a weekly small (up to seven) men’s group in three successive locations.
+1. For well over 20 years I have been part of a weekly small men’s group (up to seven) in three successive locations.
 As a retired minister I am still in such a weekly group.
-We meet for an hour, have no agenda but to share our lives, and end the hour with mutual prayer.
+We meet for an hour, have no agenda but to share our lives, and end the hour with mutual prayer of thanks followed by The Lord’s Prayer.
+What has been remarkable and wonderful is that when you meet weekly the men you would not naturally relate to become good friends as over time the small group becomes a safe place to be vulnerable.

 Leave a Reply